-All Estonian group companies and permanent establishments are obliged to prepare transfer pricing documentation.
-Exemption applies to small and medium-size enterprises (SME) unless they have conducted transactions with entities located in low-tax territories.
-A company or permanent establishment is considered an SME for TP purposes if its annual sales are less than EUR 50 million, the balance sheet is less than EUR 43 million and the number of employees is less than 250.
+All Estonian tax-resident group companies and permanent establishments are obliged to prepare full transfer pricing documentation, including a master file and local file.
+Exemption applies for small and medium-size enterprises (SME), which are not obliged to prepare a master file and local file, but only for the normal practice of documenting economic transactions.
+However, exemption does not apply to SMEs if they have conducted transactions with entities located in a non-cooperative jurisdiction for tax purposes, or if they qualify as a resident credit institution, insurance undertaking or a business association registered in a securities market.
+A company or permanent establishment is considered an SME for TP purposes if its annual sales are less than EUR 50,000,000, the balance sheet is less than EUR 43,000,000 and the number of employees is less than 250.
+If one of the above criteria is met, the full transfer pricing documentation requirements apply.

-To implement transfer pricing rules a resident company is required to submit additional information on the transactions with associated persons, activities of companies belonging to the same group, and the structure of the group at the request of a tax authority.
-The tax authority must grant the company a term of at least sixty days to submit such information.
+To implement transfer pricing rules a resident company is required to submit additional information on transactions with associated persons, activities of companies belonging to the same group, and the structure of the group at the request of a tax authority.
+The tax authority must grant the company at least 60 days to submit such information.

-In Estonia, it is not currently possible to ask tax authorities for Advance Pricing Agreements (APA).
+In Estonia, it is not possible to ask tax authorities for advance pricing agreements (APA) in transfer pricing matters.
+Binding preliminary rulings are available for other tax matters.